Synook/elfhex/README.md

 pipenv run python setup.py bdist_wheel
 ```

 In general, to run the program needs an input source file and a location for the output executable.
 There are other options, shown by running `elfhex -h`.
-The target architecture can be specified as a numeric value (corresponding to the `e_machine` field in the ELF header), the default being `3` (Intel 80386 / x86).
-The endianness can also be changed to big-endian from the default little-endian output.
-Other options include the ability to omit the ELF header in the output, along with changing the default alignment, starting memory address, and entry point label.
+Other options include the ability to omit the ELF header in the output, and set the starting memory address and entry point label.

 ## Source program overview

 Source files are written in `.eh` format.
 Each EH file comprises *includes*, zero or more *segments*, corresponding to segments in the output ELF file, and zero or more *fragments*, which can be copied into segment code.
 Each segment has a name, various arguments, and contents.

 ```
+program 3 < 4096 # program declaration

 include "file.eh" # segments will be merged by name include fragments "some/file.eh" # only fragments will be included